efabless/foss-asic-tools/README.md

 `./start_vnc.sh`

-On Windows, you can use the equivalent batch script (if the defaults are acceptable, it can also be started by double clicking in the Explorer):
+On Windows, you can use the equivalent batch script (if the defaults are acceptable, it can also be started by double-clicking in Explorer):

 `.\start_vnc.bat`